What They Don't Tell You About Climate Change - Slashdot

 Sadly it seems it doesn't matter; only money seems to matter.
 Around where I live, I've seen at least 100 acres of forest razed in the past year to put up shopping centers and subdivisions.
 And yes I mean forests - there is plenty of blighted urban area around, but instead of re-using that, they are razing forests...

-It's like there isn't even any consideration of how this will affect the overall environment - what happens is the city planners say "sweet, we'll get property tax revenue on 300 more housing u
+It's like there isn't even any consideration of how this will affect the overall environment - what happens is the city planners say "sweet, we'll get property tax revenue on 300 more housing units!" and forget about all the ancillary effects.
+They even gloss over the short term effects like massive increases in traffic (putting 300 new residential units in an already congested area is baffling), how can you expect them to consider effects on climate change that will manifest over 50-100 years?

 Re: (Score:2)